Midnightcoffee/Course-Projects/README.md

-Massive-Open-Online-Courses
+Course Projects
 ===========================
+This is a collection of projects from various classes, both online and at my University.

-Which State is the happiest?
+Big Data -- Which State is the happiest?
 ==============================================================================

 + happiest_state.py